kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

-- Finally we have The selector.
+- last but not least, we arrive at The selector.
 This is a really important.
-Because this is the part that helps the service work out which pods to forward traffic to.
+That's Because this is the part that helps the service identify which pods to forward traffic to.
 Here the selector says, only forward traffic to pods that have the label with the name of "app", along with the value of apache_webserver.